chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, speaking abusively to another.
 If you hold it in for a long time before speaking out, you can't hold it anymore, and finally you explode, or for some other reason, you are very angry and lose your temper.
 After you have finished, you feel very comfortable again, and feel that the scolding was right.

-In this case, the motives, pretense, and results of this scolding were all done very "satisfactorily".
+In this case, the motives, intention, and results of this scolding were all done very "satisfactorily".

 Even a simple phrase like "Get lost!", produces a lot of negative karma.

 As another example, there is a mosquito that keeps you awake.
 You searched for a long time and couldn’t find it.
 You get very annoyed.
-Once you have found it and squashed it, You can sleep."
+Once you have found it and squashed it, you can sleep."

 The karma of killing a living being is likely to send us to hell just because of a tiny mosquito.